How to Decorate Your Home for the 2026 New Year

 Kitchen decoration needs to balance a festive atmosphere with practicality, avoiding obstructing work areas or hindering cleaning, and focusing on elements that are durable and easy to maintain.

-Keep the countertop area tidy.
-Simple auspicious character stickers or "Peace and Joy" text stickers can be applied to the blank wall next to the stove, avoiding decorations near the heat source.
-Small floral arrangements can be placed above the sink, using waterproof vases to prevent water stains; red lanterns or auspicious character pendants can be hung on the cabinet door handles; a red non-slip mat with auspicious character patterns can be placed on the floor, providing both slip resistance and a festive theme.
-Red sheer curtains or window decorations can be hung on the kitchen window, choosing materials with good light transmission to avoid affecting natural light; Year of the Horse refrigerator magnets and magnetic auspicious characters can be placed on the refrigerator door, suitable for parent-child decoration.
+Keep countertops clutter-free.
+New Year's greeting cards can be displayed on the blank wall next to the stove, avoiding placing decorations near heat sources.
+Small floral arrangements can be placed above the sink, using waterproof vases to prevent water stains; red tassels or similar decorations can be hung on cabinet door handles; and a red non-slip mat can be placed on the floor for both safety and festive cheer.
+Kitchen windows can be adorned with red sheer curtains or window decorations, choosing materials that allow ample light to avoid affecting natural lighting; Year of the Horse themed refrigerator magnets can be placed on the refrigerator door, suitable for family decorating.

 6. Bathroom Decoration